NaveenChittimalla/C-Sharp-Fundamentals/README.md

 The @ symbol won't be part of the actual identifier.
 So, *@myClass* is same as *myClass*.

 ### Variables
 **Variables** represents storage locations.
-Every variable has a data type that determines what values can be stored in it.
-Data Types will be discussed in the next section.
+Every variable in C# has a data type that determines what values can be stored in it.

+*Data Type determines the size, the range of values that can be stored in memory and operations that can be applied to the variables.
+More about data types in the next section.*

 **Declare (Create) a variable**
 Variables can be declared and assigned at once as below.